Ivan Slade is an Australian-based photographer who took this stunning image of the Milky Way (above).

 Post-production is key for Milky Way shots.
 Whilst it is amazing what comes straight out of the camera having a good workflow in post can really make the images work.

 I pretty much do it manually each time and do not really have presets.
-I pretty much learned through online tutorials then had lots of practice to develop a style that worked with my camera and style of shooting.
+I pretty much learned through online tutorials and then had lots of practice to develop a style that worked with my camera and style of shooting.

 In terms of time spent on post work, each image is different depending on whether you need to blend multiple exposures and how complex the foregrounds are.